-Some additional documents may also be provided to directors in a meeting, such as draft press releases on the Group's regular financial statements or information on trends in the price of the Company's shares.
+Some additional documents may also be provided to directors in a meeting, such as draft press releases on the Group's regular financial statements.

 - In order to allow them to carry out their duties in suitable conditions, the Chairman also sends the directors the following between two Board meetings: any important information published, including critical items, concerning the Group, particularly in the form of press articles and financial analysis reports and, if sufficiently important or urgent, any other relevant information on the Group's situation, projects and economic or market environment. - At each Board meeting, the work done by each of the Committees since the previous meetings is covered in a report by their Chairman or, in their absence, another member of the Committee in question.